Varynx/KeyboardProject/README.md

 **Overview**

-Piano
-{
-INPUTS
+Inputs:
+Pressing letters, numbers, the mouse, or touching the screen will play corresponding piano notes displayed on the screen.

+Pressing the characters -, =, [, ]

+  - and = decrease or increase the volume.

-  Pressing letters, numbers, mouse, or touching the screen: play notes according to what is one screen Pressing characters -, =, [, ] : decrease volume, increase volume, decrease pitch, increase pitch Holding ` and one of the buttons: will loop that note the next time its pressed }
+  [ and ] decrease or increase the pitch.

+Holding the backtick/tilde ` and pressing a key will loop that note the next time it is pressed.